Read to Succeed Reading Plan

 Possibilities for Growth:

-• Improve tier 2 instruction, in the areas of, grammar and mechanics as identified by the SC Ready writing portion.
+- Improve tier 2 instruction, in the areas of, reading and comprehending informational text, as identified by the SC Ready reading portion.

 Goal:

-Progress: Third Grade Results: Reduced the percentage of third graders performing below readiness in the Spring of 2024 as determined by SC Ready from 43% to 34%.
+Third Grade Results: Reduced the percentage of third graders performing below readiness in the Spring of 2025 as determined by SC Ready from 23.4% to 20%.

 Section I: Current SMART Goals and Action Steps Based on Analysis of Data